-There are different types of bladder cancer.
-The cancer can be transitional cell carcinoma, squamous cell carcinoma, or adenocarcinoma -- each named for the types of cells that line the wall of the bladder where the cancer originates.
+There are three types of bladder cancer.
+Each type is named for the cells that line the wall of your bladder where the cancer started.
+Bladder cancer types include:

-Bladder cancer can be either early stage (confined to the lining of the bladder) or invasive (penetrating the bladder wall and possibly spreading to nearby organs or lymph nodes).
+Bladder cancer can be either early stage (confined to the lining of your bladder) or invasive (penetrating your bladder wall and possibly spreading to nearby organs or lymph nodes).

-The stages range from TA (confined to the internal lining of the bladder) to IV (most invasive).
-In the earliest stages (TA, T1, or CIS), the cancer is confined to the lining of the bladder or in the connective tissue just below the lining, but has not invaded into the main muscle wall of the bladder.
+The stages range from TA (confined to the internal lining of your bladder) to IV (most invasive).
+In the earliest stages (TA, T1 or CIS), the cancer is confined to the lining of your bladder or in the connective tissue just below the lining, but hasn’t invaded the main muscle wall of your bladder.

 Stages II to IV denote invasive cancer: